Here is a list of the 10 best travel blog posts about Berlin for your trip in 2021.

-The blog post that grabbed our attention is about gay Berlin the best gay hotels, bars, blucs and more.
-In the post, TwoBadTourists combined great ideas on where to go in Berlin, that are gay friendly.
-You will find a comprehensive list of different places to go and have fun, to hotels and places to stay, and a throughout guide on how to get transport from the airport and around the city.
+The blog post that grabbed our attention is about gay Berlin the best gay hotels, bars, blues, and more.
+In the post, TwoBadTourists combined great ideas on where to go in Berlin, that are gay-friendly.
+You will find a comprehensive list of different places to go and have fun, hotels, and places to stay, and a throughout guide on how to get transport from the airport and around the city.
 Check their article to find the best things to do in Berlin!

 The blog post we want to share is one that contains a 2-3 day itinerary for what to do on your trip to Berlin.
 Her blog post saves you all the hard work and allows for you to just sit back, read and mark what you’re interested in for your 2-3 day trip.
 Her itinerary even provides you with walking time estimations so that you can really get all the information you need straight from her post.

 Dreams in Heels by Olga Maria caters to all types of adventurous souls, including those who are already exploring the world or even those who plan to travel (even on a budget) in the future.
 If you have a bucket list and a desire to see amazing places, then you can take a sneak peek into extravagant and indigenous cultures, people and lifestyles through her blog.